 - Show items against something recognisable to give an indication of scale.
 It’s not always easy to get an exact feel of its size in relation to other things, potentially something it is used with or even better, something you want to sell it with.
 (Make sure the item dimensions are listed on the page too though).

 Expanding on the importance of the visual aspect of a product page and taking the concept of product images a stage further by bringing items to life, videos are another great tool for your product pages.
 However, video for the sake of it is not worthwhile and is completely unnecessary on many items.
 Think about whether your product lends itself to using video.
 A book doesn’t need a video but something like a food mixer might benefit from having a sales/instructional type video on the product page which highlights some of the key functions it performs.
 SERPs also like video so they should help boost your SEO performance too.

 A detailed description of the product has to be included on the page.
 As this is essentially a shop window, the more information you can provide the better.
 Again, what you are selling will heavily influence how in depth this section will be and what needs to be included in the product description.
-It’s important to remember that any product text across the page can help with SEO so think about your keywords when constructing your text and any headers (h1-h6) but still make it sound like it’s written for humans as opposed to stuffed with keywords.
+It’s important to remember that any product text across the page can help with SEO so think about your keywords when constructing your text and any headers (h1-h6) but still make sure it sounds like it’s written for humans.

 As above, what you sell will also influence this.
-It could be as simple as something like ingredients, care instructions, materials a product is made of, assembly instructions etc.. or include a long list of technical data, compliances, regulations for more complex products but needs to be included on the page.
+It could be as simple as something like ingredients, care instructions, materials a product is made of, assembly instructions etc... or include a long list of technical data, compliances, and regulations for more complex products.
+It all needs to be included on the page.

 This could be something like an instruction booklet, technical document, datasheet, or software update for instance.
 Some of this information you might want to offer pre-sale but some of it you may not want to display until after any sales.
 If that’s the case you should make it available within their ‘my account’ post-sale so it’s not available to everybody, rather than on the product page.